 On August 5, 1941, in a radio broadcast following a three-day meeting at sea with President Franklin D. Roosevelt, British Prime Minister Winston S. Churchill, referred to the atrocities perpetrated by Nazi Germany in its military campaign against the Soviet Union as "a crime without a name."
 This was almost six months before the "Final Solution of the Jewish Question" became the official policy of the Third Reich.
 Four years later, on August 8, 1945, in London , the United States , Great Britain , the Soviet Union and France undertook to try certain "major war criminals" for crimes against peace, war crimes, and - a new cause of action - crimes against humanity.
 Since then, crimes against humanity generally, and genocide specifically, have become codified in international law, and made the basis of precedent shattering tribunals.

-We will then have a double session for a screening of the 1976 documentary, The Memory of Justice, which will enable us to consider the state of the law of genocide and related crimes against humanity in its respective legal, social and political contexts 30 years after the end of World War II.
+We will also have a screening of the 1976 documentary, The Memory of Justice, which will enable us to consider the state of the law of genocide and related crimes against humanity in its respective legal, social and political contexts 30 years after the end of World War II.

-For the remainder of the course we will examine and discuss prosecutions before the ICTY; the 2007 Bosnia v.
-Serbia decision by the International Court of Justice; and trials arising out of the Rwanda genocide, both before the ICTR and in a Belgian court.
-In the latter category, we will pay special attention to some of the cases involving charges of incitement to genocide on the part of newspapers and radio broadcasters, and comparing and contrasting them with the proceedings against Julius Streicher and Hans Fritzsche at Nuremberg.
+In the course of the semester, we will pay special attention to some of the cases involving charges of incitement to genocide on the part of newspapers and radio broadcasters, and comparing and contrasting them with the proceedings against Julius Streicher and Hans Fritzsche at Nuremberg.
 We will also examine the evolving law on rape and sexual violence as elements in the perpetration of genocide and crimes against humanity.
-Time permitting, we will also look at the 1998 Rome Statute that created the International Criminal Court.

 A research paper will constitute the principal component of the course evaluation.
 Class participation will also be taken into account, as well as a short oral presentation on a defendant in a crimes against humanity or genocide trial to be given in in class.